LambdaSharp/LambdaSharpTool/Samples/ScheduleSample/ReadMe.md

 ## Reference

-The λ# CLI creates a CloudWatch Events rule for each schedule expression.
+The LambdaSharp CLI creates a CloudWatch Events rule for each schedule expression.
 The `Name` value, when provided, is injected using an input transformer.
 This allows the receiving code to differentiate invocations across different events.

 ```csharp
 public class LambdaScheduleEvent {